Treatments for coronavirus (COVID-19)

 These additional treatments need to be given quickly after you get a positive lateral flow test result to be most effective.

-If there is information in the HSC central record systems showing that you may have a condition or are taking a medicine that might make you eligible for a COVID-19 treatment, you may receive a further text message, advising that your local HSC Trust will be told and that medical staff will review information in your medical records.
+If there is information in the HSC central record systems showing that you may have a condition or are taking a medicine that might make you eligible for a COVID-19 treatment, you may receive a further text message, advising that the HSC Trust will be told and that medical staff will review information in your medical records.

 If you test positive for COVID-19 and you do not receive a text message about treatment but feel you may be eligible, you can contact your GP practice to discuss this.
-Your GP practice can contact the trust on your behalf.
+Your GP practice can contact the Trust on your behalf.

-If you have received a text message about treatment, but do not receive a follow up telephone call from your local trust within a couple of days and feel you may be eligible, you can contact your GP practice to discuss this.
-Your GP practice can contact the trust on your behalf.
+If you have received a text message about treatment, but do not receive a follow-up call from the HSC trust within a couple of days and feel you may be eligible, you can contact your GP practice to discuss this.

 It is important that you carefully review the information on eligibility before making contact with your GP practice.